Best Online Colleges in Texas

 This is another need-based grant for students at public Texas schools.
 The award amount is at the discretion of the institution that the student attends.

-Texas public college students may be eligible if they demonstrate financial need.
+Texas public college students may be eligible for the TEXAS Grant Program if they demonstrate financial need.
 Recipients can receive up to $5,195 off tuition and fees per semester.

-Students pursuing undergraduate or graduate degrees with financial need can apply to receive up to $3,497 a year to attend a non-profit private college in Texas.
+Texas residents with financial need who are seeking undergraduate or graduate degrees can apply to receive up to $3,497 a year to attend a non-profit private college in Texas.
+The degree must be the first of its level that the student is pursuing.
 Those with exceptional financial need may receive up to $5,246.